rollator3000/Further_Education/Python_für_Finanzanalysen/Notes.md

 ## 14.2 Hedging
 - Connected to CAPM
-- 'beta' represents how much influence the market *(e.g. S&P 500)* itself has on your depot
-- The lower 'beta' the more independet your depot
+- 'beta' represents how much influence the market *(e.g. S&P 500)* itself has on your depot *(the lower 'beta' the more independet)*
-- Select a stock & and the S&P500 *(or whatever you select as 'reference market')* and get the closing-values for every day
+- Select a stock & and a reference market *(e.g. the S&P 500)* and get the closing-values for every day
 - Calculate the daily returns in % for each stock & day!
-    - Plot is as line-chart
-    - When is your stock performing worse/ better than the reference market
+    - Plot it as line-chart per stock to see when your stock is performing worse/ better than the reference
 - Plot the return values of both stocks as scatter-plot & fit a linear model on it
     - Fit the model on x = return of the benchmark with added constant vs. y = return of the stock
     - Get the estimations for 'alpha' & 'beta':